Granddad on the Tail of the Plane

 Through the big glass windows, they watched the Alaska Air jet arrive and taxi towards the terminal.
 It looked big on the skinny runway.

 Taggart Williamson opened a plastic food container.
 Inside were some dark brown squares of meat, soaking in a dark brown gravy.
 Steam rose, and filled the air with a meaty aroma.
 He put the open container on on the stone bench in front of the big window.

 From a sheath on his hip he drew a huge Bowie knife.
 Two tourists nearby started and gawked at him, but he ignored them.
 With the tip of the knife he skewered a chunk of meat, and raised it towards his mouth, then stopped suddenly, and looked sheepish, as if caught in a lax of etiquette.
 He held the meat towards Duncan MacAlpin, his friend.
 “Hungry?” he asked.

 Duncan tried to keep the distaste from showing in his face.
-In truth, Duncan liked many native foods.
+In fact, Duncan liked many Coastal Alaskan native foods.
 He loved octopus, herring row, twice-fried hooligan, seaweed, and Chicken Adobo: a Filipino dish the Tlingit had adopted and made their own.
-But he had never developed a taste for the greasy foods that natives really loved: seal meat, beaver tail, and muktuk.
+But he had never developed a taste for the greasy foods that natives really loved: seal meat, beaver tail, and muktuk

 He shook his head.
 “No thanks...
 Is that seal-meat?”